 The dossier includes a summary of what the company does and who they sell to, recent company news and signals, the prospect's LinkedIn activity and anything notable they've posted or engaged with, tech stack data relevant to your product, and a list of the buying committee members the workflow already identified along with their roles and contact details.

 That last part is very important.
-Your rep walks into the call knowing not just everything about the prospect and their company, but also knowing which of their colleagues have been identified as part of the buying committee and what roles they play.
+Your rep walks into the call knowing not just everything about the person they're meeting with, but also the broader org they'll need to sell to.

-Some of our clients prefer a daily digest email each morning with all upcoming meetings and their associated dossiers.
-The delivery method depends on how your team works, but the point is the same: your rep has zero excuse to show up unprepared.
+We push this dossier to your team through Slack, your CRM, or as a PDF attachment to the calendar invite.
+The delivery method depends on how your team works, but the point is the same.
+Your rep has zero excuse to show up unprepared.

 Step 6: HeyReach sends LinkedIn connection requests to buying committee members so you start building relationships across the account